Freed AI Review: Features, Pricing, and Limitations for Clinicians

 Choose Freed AI if:

-- Your practice does not require automated coding or one-click EHR push, and copy/paste workflow is sufficient for your team
+- Your practice does not need shared templates or one-click EHR push, and copy-paste works for your team.

-- Your coding is handled separately by billing staff and ICD-10/CPT automation is not a priority
+- Your coding is handled separately and suggested code generation is not a priority.

-- You want to start at Core ($79/mo) and upgrade to Premier only if you need one-click EHR push and coding
+- You want to start at Core and upgrade to Premier only if you need EHR push and coding.

 Choose Commure Scribe if:

-- You run a multi-provider group practice where coding consistency and EHR workflow integration matter at the operational level
+- You run a multi-provider practice where shared templates and coding consistency matter at an operational level.

-- Your patient panel includes significant multilingual volume and you cannot afford manual language selection errors
+- Your patient panel includes significant multilingual volume and manual language selection is not viable.

-- You need automated ICD-10/CPT code generation built into the documentation workflow, not as a separate billing step
+- You need suggested ICD-10 and CPT code generation built into the documentation workflow, not as a separate billing step.

-- You need Admin Copilot capabilities: generating patient emails, work excuse letters, and prior authorization requests directly from the encounter, without a separate admin workflow
+- You need AI Copilot features: patient emails, work excuse letters, and prior auth requests generated from the encounter.

-- You want SOC 2 certification, onshore data storage, and US-based live phone support alongside HIPAA compliance for your BAA and procurement review
+- You want onshore data storage and live phone support alongside HIPAA compliance for your BAA and procurement review.

 How to Run a Fair Trial

-- Select 2–3 clinicians across different specialties or visit complexity levels to trial each tool.
+- Select two to three clinicians across different specialties or visit types to trial each tool.

-- Record 5 consecutive patient visits with each tool.
-Do not cherry-pick visit types.
+- Record five consecutive patient visits with each tool.
+Do not select easy cases only.

-- After each visit, score note quality on: accuracy, plan detail, code suggestion, time to review.
+- After each visit, score note quality on: accuracy, plan detail, suggested coding, time to review.

-- Attempt EHR transfer with your primary EHR either through copy/paste or one-click integration.
+- Attempt EHR transfer with your primary EHR through copy-paste or one-click integration.

-- Have a non-trialing clinician or practice manager review 3 notes per tool for completeness.
+- Have a non-trialing clinician or practice manager review three notes per tool for completeness.

 - Compare total post-visit editing time per note across both tools.